munkhdorj-m/Python-exercise-22-File-Handling/README.md

 **Example**

-      Inside sample.txt: "How many words are in here?"<br/>
+      Inside sample.txt: "How many words are in here?"
       Output: 6

 ---